feroldi/etc/README.md

 I might be forgetting a few ones.

-    rxvt-unicode, xclip, sxhkd, jshon, muxx
+    xclip, sxhkd, jshon, muxx

 # Install

 See thelostt/bin/scripts/dotlink.sh

-Note that there is my .gitconfig, so I highly recommend you to not run my `dotlink.sh` blindly.
+Note that there's a file `.gitconfig`, so I highly recommend you to not run my `dotlink.sh` blindly.

 # License